danko-david/uartbus/doc/osi/osi_level_1.md

 - Applicable only between 6 V - 20 V of U_bus_max voltages.
 - A transient bus overvoltage can damage Q3 FET (use TVS diode).
+- BS170 opens at 4V Ugs, so it won't work when the microcontroller operates lower than 4 volts

 ### Pull-up data rail further development options